aws-samples/aws-devops-pipeline-accelerator/README.md

 1. First release supports (provides reuasble code) only for AWS CodePipeline and Gitlab CI platforms.

 ## Backlog
-* Infrastructure templates for Github Actions and Jenkins
+* Workflow templates for Infrastructure based applications for Amazon CodeCatalyst, Github Actions and Jenkins
 * Java based application pipeline templates that deploys to container ecosystem like ECS and EKS
 * Frontend UI based application pipeline templates for deployment to AWS environments
-* Workflow templates for infrastructure based applications for Amazon CodeCatalyst
 * Enable Multi-Account and Cross-Region provsioning and deployment

 ## Access Management